mignev/configo/README.md

     }

 #Usage examples
-These examples will show you several different ways about how you can work with your JSON config files in shell with ease.
+These examples will show you several different ways about how you can work with your JSON/YAML/XML config files in shell with ease.
 All examples use the sample config file above.